 While this Worx WG774 will leave the experienced landscaper with little to complain about, we find this machine's ease of use features to be particularly useful to those new to lawn care.
-This mower offers a simple, but effective design with a push button start, a medium width cutting deck, a wide range of cutting height options and a long lasting battery.
+This mower offers a simple but effective design with a push-button start, a medium width cutting deck, a wide range of cutting height options, and a long-lasting battery.
 The mower is powerful and maneuverable, making uniquely shaped laws a piece of cake to negotiate.
-When the work is all done, the handle folds up effortlessly and the unit stacks on end, greatly reducing the storage area required.
+When the work's all done, the handle folds up effortlessly, and the unit stacks on end, significantly reducing the storage area required.

 Worx WG774 Review

 Pros: Fantastic folding mechanism, long-lasting battery, rapid recharge time